Insulation Investment Calculator

 COP, multiply it by 0.293.

-- Heating Degree Days and Cooling Degree Days, or HDD/CDD.
-These are
+- Heating Degree Days and Cooling Degree Days, HDD/CDD, are the number of days that the

 a little colder than most indoor spaces in winter, and much cooler in the